 First things first: What does a data analyst actually do, and how does this fit in with remote work?

-On a day-to-day basis, much of the data analyst’s time is spent on the computer, and the actual analysis part of the job requires very little (or even no) collaboration.
+On a day-to-day basis, much of the data analyst’s time is spent on the computer, and the actual analysis part of the job requires very little collaboration—sometimes none at all!
 In a nutshell, here’s why data analytics is so well-suited to remote work: